Han River BBQ at Arisu Manchan: Seoul Dining Guide & Review

 Be prepared — waiting can reach over 20 teams on weekends! ><

-Register on the waiting pad at the entrance with your phone number.
+At the entrance, you’ll register on the waiting pad with your phone number.
 You’ll get a call when it’s your turn.
-On weekdays, you can usually get in right away.
+Weekdays can be quick, but weekends often mean a long wait.

-Front-row seats facing the river may take longer.
+Front-row seats facing the river are the most popular, so they may take longer.

 πŸ’› Tip – What you might hear at check-in: